webplatform/docs/css/properties/display/index.md

 |Data Type=display-value
 |Description=A keyword that defines the rendering type to apply to the element.
 Possible values are '''none''', '''inline''', '''block''', '''list-item''', '''inline-block''', '''inline-table''', '''table''', '''table-caption''', '''table-cell''', '''table-column''', '''table-column-group''', '''table-footer-group''', '''table-header-group''', '''table-row''', '''table-row-group''', '''flex''', '''inline-flex''', '''grid''', '''inline-grid''', and '''run-in'''.
 }}{{CSS Property Value
-|Data Type=inherit
-|Description=By default, the CSS display property is not inherited ("Inherited: no").
-However, when the inherited property has been specified on an element ("Inherited: Yes"), the element uses the computed value of that property on its parent element.
-Only the root element of the document gets the initial value given in the property's summary.
-}}{{CSS Property Value
 |Data Type=inline
 |Description=An element set to inline generates one or more inline element boxes.
 }}{{CSS Property Value